taskspec/spec/SPEC.md

 ### 2.1.
 Basic Structure

-A `todo-spec` annotation consists of a keyword, a description, and optional metadata fields.
+A `taskspec` annotation consists of a keyword, a description, and optional metadata fields.

 ```
 <KEYWORD>: <description> [metadata...]